Radio Philippines Network: As 9TV (2014–2015)

 On January 3, 2014, RPN and Aliw Broadcasting Corporation (ABC) signed a memorandum of agreement for the expanded coverage of both the TV and radio networks nationwide.
 Selected DWIZ programs will be simulcast on the Radyo Ronda Network.

-On August 20, 2014, Solar Entertainment Corporation chief Wilson Tieng announced that he ceded his entire share on Solar TV Network, Inc., including its 34% majority share on RPN, to Antonio Cabangon Chua, owner of business daily BusinessMirror and Aliw Broadcasting Corporation.
-Tieng sold Solar TV because they are losing money for operations and he will be focusing instead on the remaining television channels he personally owned through Solar Entertainment Corporation.
+On August 20, 2014, Solar Entertainment Corporation chief Wilson Tieng announced that he ceded his entire share in Solar TV Network, Inc., including its 34% majority share in RPN, to Antonio Cabangon Chua, owner of business daily BusinessMirror and Aliw Broadcasting Corporation.
+Tieng sold Solar TV because they were losing money on operations and he would be focusing instead on the remaining television channels he personally owned through Solar Entertainment Corporation.

 To reflect the change of ownership, on August 13, 2014, Solar Television Network and RPN announced the rebranding of Solar News Channel into 9TV by August 23, dropping the Solar branding.

-9TV retained the news and current affairs programming while expanding its weekend programming to cater more audiences with the launching of Kids Weekend, Small Acts, Big Stories, Something to Chew On and Boys Ride Out.
+9TV retained the news and current affairs programming while expanding its weekend programming to cater more audiences with the launch of Kids Weekend, Small Acts, Big Stories, Something to Chew On and Boys Ride Out.

 However, the 9TV branding was done to transition from the Tieng to the Cabangon-Chua ownership.
 On October 14, 2014, Nine Media Corporation (formerly Solar Television Network) inked a 5-year brand licensing agreement with the Turner Broadcasting System to rebrand 9TV into CNN Philippines as the Philippine franchisee of CNN, and the third local CNN channel in Asia (after CNN Indonesia and India's CNN-IBN).
 CNN Philippines was officially launched on March 16, 2015.